bond005/impartial_text_cls/README.md

 2. With usual neural network and rejecting at recognition for non-intents by probability threshold

-3. With usual neural networks and modeling of non-intents as yet another class (i.e. we trained neural network to recognize 8 classes instead of 7 ones)
+3. With usual neural network and modeling of non-intents as yet another class (i.e. we trained neural network to recognize 8 classes instead of 7 ones)

 We used F1 measure as quality criterion for final testing, at that we accounted non-intents as additional class.
-Results of final testing with micro- and macro-averaging are described in following table.
+The results of final testing with micro- and macro-averaging are described in following table.

 | Algorithm name | F1-micro | F1-macro |
 | -------------- | -------: | -------: |